When does the season begin and end?

 Certified copies can be obtained from most counties through the internet.
 To do this, search up the county's register of deeds where your child was born.
 There is usually an option to have your child's certified copy of their birth certificate mailed to you for around $10.
 You can also go to the county in person to pick up a certified copy as well.

-If your child is adopted or you are fostering and this is why you do not have their birth certificate, please speak with the PCYFC President for options.
+If your child is adopted or you are fostering and this is why you do not have their birth certificate, please speak with the PCYFC President or board member for options.

 Once the regular season is over and playoffs begin, we will start handing back birth certificates.
-Please stay up to date on the messages we send out on our remind group as this is our primary means of communication.
+Please stay up to date on the messages we send out on our messaging app as this is our primary means of communication.

 We want our players to be prepared for this circumstance in a game setting, therefore practice will still go on even if it is still raining during practice time.